cpprocketry/cpprocketry.github/demo/home.md

 hero:
   image: /assets/img/hero.jpg

-tagline: A tagline highlights your approach.
+tagline: Cal Poly Pomona's Rocketry Club
 intro: |
   The tagline should inspire confidence and interest, [focusing on the value](javascript:void(0);) that your overall approach offers to your audience.
 Use a heading typeface and keep your tagline to just a few words, and don’t confuse or mystify.